echo12245/AgriAlignNER-Disease7000-Refined/README.md

 Researchers who obtain the original dataset through the authorized channel can use the released sample identifiers, fixed split files, and reconstruction script to reproduce the exact dataset version used in this study.

 ## Repository Contents
+The repository contains the source code, configuration files, and reproducibility resources for AgriAlignNER.

 ```
 AgriAlignNER-Disease7000-Refined/